 Finite Element Method — Structural Analysis from First Principles

 The Finite Element Method (FEM) is the computational backbone of virtually all modern structural, thermal, and fluid engineering.
-It transforms a continuous PDE over a complex domain into a large sparse linear system by subdividing the domain into small elements, approximating the solution with polynomial shape functions, and applying the Galerkin weak form.
+It transforms a continuous PDE (partial differential equation) over a complex domain into a large sparse linear system by subdividing the domain into small elements, approximating the solution with polynomial shape functions, and applying the Galerkin weak form (a technique that rewrites the equations in integral form so they can be solved approximately using simple basis functions).
 This article builds a 2D plane-stress FEM solver from scratch — from elasticity fundamentals to sparse assembly and a JavaScript implementation.

 1. Linear Elasticity and Governing Equations